springload/awesome-wagtail/README.md

 - [Wagtail Experiments](https://github.com/torchbox/wagtail-experiments) – A/B testing for Wagtail.
 - [Wagtail Personalisation](https://github.com/LabD/wagtail-personalisation) - Personalisation module, enabling editors to create customised pages - or parts of pages - based on segments whose rules are configured directly in the admin interface.
+- [Wagtail Feedback](https://github.com/Nigel2392/wagtail_feedback) - Ask your customers for their feedback on pages.

 ### Security

 - [wagtailenforcer](https://github.com/springload/wagtailenforcer) - If you need to enforce security protocols on your Wagtail site you've come to the right place.
 - [wagtail-yubikey](https://github.com/ahopkins/wagtail-yubikey) - Enable YubiKey two factor authentication on Wagtail admin panel.
 - [wagtail-2fa](https://github.com/labd/wagtail-2fa) - Add two-factor authentication to Wagtail by integrating it with django-otp.
+- [Request Filters](https://github.com/Nigel2392/request_filters) - Block, whitelist or log requests at runtime with a simple Wagtail admin UI

 ### Media